About Us

 The mission began in 1970 as a coordinated statewide network of Children’s Cancer Programs under the auspices of the Florida Regional Medical Program (FRMP).
 Then in 1973, the FRMP participants created a nonprofit corporation called the Florida Association of Pediatric Tumor Programs, Inc. (FAPTP) to:

-1. unite Florida physicians interested and knowledgeable in pediatric oncology and hematology
+- unite Florida physicians interested and knowledgeable in pediatric oncology and hematology

-2. promote the science and practice of the various specialties
+- promote the science and practice of the various specialties

-3. help maintain high standards of care and research
+- help maintain high standards of care and research

 In keeping with its mission, FAPTP provides many scientific and educational opportunities.
-These educational and research programs help to meet the growing demands for accurate and credible information from the member institutions and the state of Florida.
+These educational and research programs help to meet the growing demands for accurate and credible information from the member institutions throughout the state of Florida.

-• Educational Opportunities
+Educational Opportunities

-• Reporting System
+Reporting System

 The Florida Legislature established a hematology/oncology program in Children Medical Services (CMS) and FAPTP was given the responsibility and authority to monitor and evaluate children's cancer care in Florida and to prepare annual recommendations to CMS regarding program planning and development.
 This reporting system provides the State and the Public with data on cancer incidence, clinical-trial participation, and survivorship.
-This information aids investigators in studies conducted on both the state and national level.
+This information aids investigators in studies conducted on both the State and National level.

 Historically, FAPTP assisted the State in evaluating and administering the Infant Screening Program for Sickle Cell Disease.